Aldona Skirgiełło: Return to Poland

+TV career

 In early 2024, Skirgiełło again gained media attention, as the breeder of gypsy horses in Podlasie.
 The relative interest in her resulted in her being invited to documentary series.
 According to Skirgiełło, it was the 2016 documentary "Dona" about her life in particular that made television producers take interest in her.
 In March 2024, she starred in the TTV series "Wives of Podlasie" (Żony Podlasia).
 Skirgiełło gained popularity and recognizability through the series, becoming known as "Aldona from Podlasie".
 According to Rzeczpospolita, although she was known locally, her star role in the series made me her a public figure amongst broader, nationwide audience.
 Skirgiełło appealed to audience through her passion for horses and stories about the rural life and her childhood.

 In September 2024, the second season of "Wives of Podlasie" started, where Skirgiełło once again played a star role.
 Skirgiełło also announced that she would soon publish her autobiography.
 A publisher house that Skirgiełło decided to enter an agreement with was Axis Mundi.
 Her biography was published on 22 November 2024, and Skirgiełło held a celebratory event in the public library of Siemianowice Śląskie, which was noted for high attendance.
 According to Radio Podlasie, Skirgiełło became recognizable thanks to the series, and the biography had exceeded sales expectations and already had to be reprinted two days after release.

 Skirgiełło's autobiography gathered attention amongst feminist circles, and noted for detailed recollections of physical and mental abuse that she endured in her first marriage.
 By December 2024, Skirgiełło started holding more events related to her biography nationwide.
 In a radio interview, she expressed satisfaction with sales of her book and announced her plans to write more books.

+2025 presidential run and aftermath

 In January 2025, Skirgiełło was nominated as the official presidential candidate of Self-Defence of the Republic of Poland, with speculation that she became a candidate "on the basis of the gained popularity" from "Wives of Podlasie".
 Skirgiełło herself claimed that the candidacy was proposed to her by the chairman of Samoobrona, which she accepted given her long-term association with the party.
 Along with Krzysztof Tołwiński of the Front party, Skirgiełło became the only 2025 presidential candidate to represent the agrarian and underdeveloped region of Podlasie.

 Ultimately, Skirgiełło's presidential candidacy was unsuccessful as by the time of the deadline, she narrowly fell short of the 100,000 signatures needed to appear on the ballot.
 After the presidential election, it was reported that Skirgiełło might return to "Wives of Podlasie" for the third season, again in a star role.
 In September 2025, Skirgiełło confirmed that she is starred in the third season.